xavier268/go-rainbow/README.md

     }

 // Compile it
-r.CompileTransform(trf, 0.333)
+r.CompileTransform(trf, nil, nil)
 ````
-This is a very powerful and flexible approach - for instance, you can try duplicating passwords, replacinf 'a' with '@' or any other transformation,
-with a specific probability, based upon your assupltion of what users are
+This is a very powerful and flexible approach - for instance, you can try duplicating passwords, replacing 'a' with '@' or any other transformation, based upon your assumption of what passwords are likely to look like ...
-more suceptible of trying ...

 #### 3. Compute the chains.